Aryo15/Proxima/docs/plugins/index.rst

 .. module:: flaskbb.plugins

-FlaskBB provides a full featured plugin system.
-This system allows you to easily extend or modify FlaskBB without touching any FlaskBB code.
+Ekaayam provides a full featured plugin system.
+This system allows you to easily extend or modify Ekaayam without touching any Ekaayam code.
 Under the hood it uses the `pluggy plugin system`_ which does most of the heavy lifting for us.
 A list of available plugins can be found at the `GitHub Wiki`_.
-A proper index for FlaskBB Plugins and Themes still have to be built.
+A proper index for Ekaayam Plugins and Themes still have to be built.

 If you are interested in creating new plugins, checkout out the :ref:`Developing new Plugins <plugin_development>` page.